bowashon/alx-system_engineering-devops/0x00-shell_basics/README.md

 11. script to list content
 12. script to list file type
 13. to create a symbolic link to /bin/ls in the current directory
+14. to create a script that copy all .html file